 This process requires an online booking where the reason for dispute is submitted to the Screening Officer to review.
-A decision is delivered by email once completed.Online screening
+Please ensure you monitor all your email inboxes as a decision is delivered by email within two weeks.Online screening

 If you are not satisfied with the decision of the screening officer, you have up to 15 days after the decision to request a review by an independent hearing officer.
 The decision of the hearing officer is final.
 To request a review by a hearing officer, you or your agent must submit a Notice of Intention to Appear at a Hearing Meeting form to the Town of Oakville within 15 days of the screening decision.
 This form is available by contacting Enforcement Services at firstname.lastname@example.org or by phone at 905-845-6601.

 For more information on your parking ticket please visit the Administrative Penalty System for Parking Violations page.